-- Create a learning environment in which pupils and adults feel safe. - Protect every person in the school community from harm. - Protect all pupils against any form of physical intervention that is unnecessary, inappropriate, excessive or harmful. - Put in place guidance for staff so that they are clear about the circumstances in which they might use reasonable force to restrain students and how such reasonable force might be applied.
+- Create a learning environment in which children, young people and adults feel safe. - Protect every person in the school community from harm. - Protect all children and young people against any form of physical intervention that is unnecessary, inappropriate, excessive or harmful. - Put in place guidance for staff so that they are clear about the circumstances in which they might use reasonable force to restrain children or young people and how such reasonable force might be applied.